honzikv/kiv-ds-semester-proj/ex03/README.md

 # Cache coherence

 Currently, the system is not cache coherent because the changes introduced to any node are only propagated upwards.
-To make it coherent it is necessary to propagate changes to all nodes somehow.
+For example, if we have root node `NODE-1` and put a key-value pair `hello-world` to `NODE-6` and `hello-mars` to `NODE-7`. `NODE-1` and `NODE-7` will return `mars` but `NODE-6` will return `world` since no one updated it.

-Arguably, for this application it makes the most sense to make the cache only eventually consistent - i.e. the system will be AP (available and partition tolerant).
-If we do not need strict consistency the cache can contain old values, and we can simply propagate new changes from the root node to all nodes periodically (e.g. every 1s or so).
-This could be a new endpoint of the node, that is only accessible to the root node to push all changes at once.
-The root node would then periodically call this endpoint on all nodes.
+For this application we might want to make the cache eventually consistent - i.e. the system is going to be AP (available and partition tolerant).

+If we do not require strict consistency, the cache can (at some point) contain old values, and we can simply propagate new changes from the root node to all nodes periodically (e.g. every 5s or so).
+This could be a new endpoint of the node (something like `/synchronize`), that is only accessible to the root node to push all changes at once.
+The root node would then periodically POST this endpoint on all nodes.

+The main disvantage of this approach is that it is not very scalable - the more nodes we have, the more requests we need to make and the requests will contain large amounts of data.